ecmel/vscode-html-css/README.md

 - Supports additional style sheets.
 - Supports other HTML like languages.

+## Usage

+You can view a list of class and id attributes via `ctrl + space`.
+Note that, extension will be activated a few seconds after VS Code starts.

 ## Linked and Embedded Style Sheets

 Linked `[<link rel="stylesheet">]` and embedded `[<style></style>]` style sheets are used in completion for `id` and `class` attributes.
 Links support local and remote files.
 Absolute local file paths are relative to the workspace folder while others are relative to HTML file: